 Operating Millage Information

-Welcome to the Constantine Public Schools Operating Millage Ballot Proposal Information Page
+Welcome to the Constantine Public Schools Operating Millage Information Page

 Most Michigan school districts are required to levy 18 mills on non-homestead properties to receive their full foundation allowance from the state of Michigan, a funding source for Michigan schools.
 If approved by the voters, this millage proposal would allow the school district to restore the operating millage to the original statutory maximum rate of 18 mills though 2032.